-There are continued active legislative changes around the use/monitoring of psychotropic medication in youth.
-The County of San Diego has and will continue to disseminate information about legislative changes to the Children's System of Care.

-In April 2015, Department of Health Care Services published "California Guidelines for the Use of Psychotropic Medication with Children and Youth in Foster Care" (CA Guidelines).
+- There are continued active legislative changes around the use/monitoring of psychotropic medication in youth.
+The County of San Diego has and will continue to disseminate information about legislative changes to the Children's System of Care. - In 2018, Department of Health Care Services published "California Guidelines for the Use of Psychotropic Medication with Children and Youth in Foster Care.
 These guidelines target youth involved in county child welfare and probation agencies and is specific to those children and youth who are placed in foster care.
-Foster Care is defined as 24-hour substitute care for children placed away from their parents or guardians and for whom the State and/or county agency has placement care responsibility.
+Prescribers should be familiar with the linked document as this shall serve as the guideline for provision of care locally. - The California Guidelines document also includes reference to the Los Angeles "Department of Mental Health Parameters 3.8 For Use of Psychotropic Medication in Children and Adolescents" (Rev. 03.15.2023) DHCS has recognized this living document as the guideline for provision of psychotropic medication.
+County of San Diego prescribers should be familiar with this linked document as this shall serve as the guideline for provision of care locally. - Foster Care is defined as 24-hour substitute care for children placed away from their parents or guardians and for whom the State and/or county agency has placement care responsibility.
 This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, childcare institutions, and pre-adoptive homes.
 County of San Diego prescribers should be familiar with the CA Guidelines as they shall serve as the guideline for provision of care locally to all youth.